psi4/psi4/doc/sphinxman/source/gdma.rst

   and rebuild |PSIfour| to detect gdma and activate dependent code.

 * Previous bullet had details.
-To build |PSIfour| from source and use gdma from conda without thinking, consult :ref:`sec:condapsi4dev`.
+To build |PSIfour| from source and use gdma from conda without thinking, consult.

 * To remove a conda installation, ``conda remove gdma``.